avril-verhaeghen/Plexus-MN-guide/README.md

 ***
 ## Installation:
 After you setup the VPS at your chosen provider, you will need to login as root to the server and execute the following commands.
 You can copy and paste the commands into the command line.
-For instructions for using SSH to login to your server, please see your hosting providers documentation.
+For instructions for using SSH to login to your server, please see your hosting provider's documentation.
 ```
 wget -q https://raw.githubusercontent.com/PlexusCoin/Plexus-MN-guide/master/PlexusMN_install.sh
 bash PlexusMN_install.sh
 ```
 When the setup script completes it will prompt you for the Private Key for your masternode.
 Please reference step 6 below for the Private Key you will need during this step.

-Upon completion, use the commands at the end of this document to be sure yourserver is running properly.
+Upon completion, use the commands at the end of this document to be sure your server is running properly.
 ***

 ## Desktop wallet setup